decentdao/fractal-docs/README.md

 The Fractal framework has several benefits over traditional DAO implementations:

 * Build - A composable framework for organizations (a _Fractal_) to be formed as a group of independent governing bodies (_subDAOs) in any structure
-* Govern - Custom governance for each subDAO with custom on-chain parent safeguards such as Freezing the subDAO in case of emergency.
+* Govern - Custom governance for each subDAO with custom on-chain parent safeguards such as freezing the subDAO in case of emergency.
 * Scale - An expanding, “plug-and-play” feature set that allows your DAO (or specific subDAOs) to extend the capabilities including treasury management and governance.

 ## Nomenclature